cracked-machine/top-down-maze-procedural/README.md

 Engine.cpp:59 - Vendor: ATI Technologies Inc.
 ```

-This project should be run on a Linux PC.
+This project should be built on a Linux PC.
 The cross-compiled output binary for Windows can be found in `build-x86_64-w64-mingw32/bin` and the native output binary for Linux is `build-x86_64-linux-gnu/bin`.

-The project ius configured to use VSCode remote extensions.
+The project is configured to use VSCode remote extensions.
 This means you can run the build on a Linux PC from a Windows PC over SSH.
 You can build it natively from Linux if you wish but obviously if you want to test the cross-compiled windows binary you will need a Windows PC as well.
 Also note that this project is intended to be used from a Windows PC so of you run it directly in VSCode on Linux the task.json are not tested.

 ## Samba